dshcpypto/choid/README.md

 # choid
-This container shows an example of deploying a container with a biometrics provider BTC System docker for CentOS7
+This container shows an example of deploying a container with a biometrics provider BTC KZ System  docker for CentOS7
 The directory with the keys is located in the root of the docker \coid keys are located \coid\certs

 docker pull YOUR_REPO - download repository